|Position:||Assistant Head Coach, Defensive Coordinator|

 |Alma Mater:||East Carolina|

-• Named Oklahoma's assistant head coach and defensive tackles coach on June 14, 2017.
+• Named Oklahoma's assistant head coach and defensive tackles coach on June 14, 2017, and took over defensive coordinator role on Oct.
+8, 2018.

 • In first year with the Sooners, helped 2017 OU defense improve by 37 yards per game from 2016.
 OU allowed 394.9 yards per contest (432.0 in 2016) to rank fourth in Big 12, 238.4 passing yards per game (269.4 in 2016) to rank third and 156.5 rushing yards per game (162.6 in 2016) to rank sixth.
 The Sooners also held opponents to a 38.0-percent conversion rate on third downs (42.6 percent in 2016) to rank fourth in the league.